ghc-proposals/ghc-proposals/proposals/0000-instance-scoping.rst

   type family Trans pa pb where
     Trans rel MkR = rel -- this type checks but is a partial type family

-In current GHC this typechecks, but the type family is not total?
+In current GHC this typechecks, but the type family is not total.
 Why?
 Because the fully-explicit version is::

   type family Trans pa pb where